 Without a power of attorney in place, the courts will step in to appoint what’s known as a conservator should you become incapacitated.
 This process is lengthy and expensive, and you have no choice in whom the court appoints as your conservator, which is why choosing your power of attorney is so important.

 Creating a trust for your assets can be an excellent way to make sure that money is available for beneficiaries unable to handle money on their own—such as minor children.
-In addition, certain types of trusts can provide a surviving spouse with income during his or her lifetime, while leaving the assets themselves to additional beneficiaries, such as adult children, after the death of the surviving spouse.
+In addition, certain types of trusts can provide a surviving spouse with income during their lifetime, while leaving the assets themselves to additional beneficiaries, such as adult children, after the death of the surviving spouse.

-It is vital that you choose a trustee whom you know will respect her fiduciary duty, since the trustee has control over the assets in your trust.
+It is vital that you choose a trustee who you know will respect their fiduciary duty, since the trustee has control over the assets in your trust.
 Requiring two co-trustees and asking for dual signatures on all financial paperwork can help ensure that no one abuses their power as a trustee.

 In addition to the well-written estate plan and the careful choice of anyone who will be in control of your assets, there are several other actions you can take to protect your heirs from inheritance theft:

-- Appoint two executors to your estate.
+1. Appoint two executors to your estate.
 Make one of your two executors a non-family professional, such as a trust company, a financial planner, or an attorney.
-This lowers the likelihood that your executor will take advantage of his position.
+This lowers the likelihood that your executor will take advantage of their position.

-- Discuss your estate plan with the entire family.
+2. Discuss your estate plan with the entire family.
 Telling the whole clan—ideally at the same time—what your plans are will make it more difficult for any one family member to try to circumvent your wishes later.
+Talking about money with family can be sticky, but it can prevent a great deal of resentment and mismatched expectations.

 What if you are an heir who fears your inheritance has been stolen or is in danger of being hijacked by someone else?
 This is a very difficult situation, since it can be both expensive to fight an inheritance thief in the courts and difficult to prove that your inheritance has been hijacked.